Arístides Martínez: Family

 Arístides was the son of Victoriano Martínez Gutiérrez and Josefa Cuadros Pumarada.
 He got married with María Teresa Cuadros in 1881 but had no children.

 Arístides Martínez had 3 brothers.
-His brother, Martial, was Minister of Chile in London and befriended the Prince of Wales.
+His brother, Marcial, was Minister of Chile in London and befriended the Prince of Wales.
 His sister Lucia graduated as a doctor at Oxford and his brother Francisco also graduated as a doctor, being a professor at the Faculty of Medicine and became a scientist.

 Military career

-He studied engineering at the Escuela Militar del Libertador Bernardo O'Higgins.
+He studied engineering at the Libertador Bernardo O'Higgins Military Academy.
 He joined the Chilean Army in 1864, with the rank of second lieutenant and was added to the commission in charge of the fortifications of Valparaíso.

 After fulfilling other commissions, he was sent to Araucanía in 1868, where he was assigned to survey plans and explore some rivers and unknown points.
 At that time, he already had the title of geographer engineer.
 In 1872 he was sent in commission to Europe under the orders of Colonel Emilio Sotomayor Baeza.
 He oversaw the manufacture of rifles for the army.
 The Belgian government granted him an exclusive privilege patent for his invention of two firing systems applicable to revolvers and rifles.

 In 1873, he returned and various military engineering commissions were entrusted to him and in 1876 he was elected substitute deputy for Coquimbo from 1876 to 1879.
 Around the same time in, 1876 he was appointed intendant and commander of arms of Ñuble.
 During the War of the Pacific, he accompanied the Minister of War, Cornelio Saavedra, as a military engineer.
 He actively participated in the campaigns of the War of the Pacific, being a member of the general staff and Division General of the Chilean Reserve Army during the Lima Campaign.